-Three Paradoxes of Climate Truth for the Anthropocene Social Scientist

-In this opening editorial, Jennings and Hoffman (2021) discuss the triple paradox faced by scholars working at the intersection of climate change and business: (a) eliminating the main driver, (b) objectivity with passion, and (c) double irrelevance.
-They explain how each of these three paradoxes emerges from the science of the Anthropocene and exacerbates the critical division between the natural and social sciences.
+Three Paradoxes of Climate Truth for the Anthropocene Social Scientist.
+In this opening editorial, Jennings and Hoffman discuss the triple paradox faced by scholars working at the intersection of climate change and business: 1) eliminating the main driver, 2) objectivity with passion, and 3) double irrelevance.
+They explain how each of these three paradoxes emerge from the science of the Anthropocene and exacerbates the critical division between the natural and social sciences.
 Their editorial blazes a path forward by inviting us to balance this triple paradox.

-From Equivocality to Reflexivity in Biodiversity Protection

-Quarshie et al. (2021) discover the reflexive processes of Finnish changemakers fighting against biodiversity loss.
+From Equivocality to Reflexivity in Biodiversity Protection.
+Quarshie, Salmi, and Wu discover the reflexive processes of Finnish change-makers fighting against biodiversity loss.
 They explain why reflexivity is central to regenerative organizing.
 They show how silent conversations help changemakers make sense of the equivocality they face in natural ecosystems on the brink of collapse, so they can then design courses of action that allow them to tackle biodiversity issues.

-In Transition Toward the Ecocentric Entrepreneurship Nexus: How Nature Helps Entrepreneurs Make Venture More Regenerative Over Time

-By looking at Swedish farmers, Vlasov (2021) shows us how nature becomes a partner in an ecocentric venturing process through intimate, recursive, and informative exchanges, which progressively enables regeneration.
+In Transition Toward the Ecocentric Entrepreneurship Nexus: How Nature Helps Entrepreneurs Make Venture More Regenerative Over Time.
+By looking at Swedish farmers, Vlasov shows us how nature becomes a partner in an eco-centric venturing process through intimate, recursive, and informative exchanges, which progressively enables regeneration.

-"Nano" Regeneration: How Human Agency Intermediates Between Nature and Technology in Community-Based Energy

-Walther et al. (2021) paint a hyper-localized view of regeneration through the examination of community-based energy projects in Germany.
+"Nano" Regeneration: How Human Agency Intermediates Between Nature and Technology in Community-Based Energy.
+Walther, Poldner, and Dentoni paint a hyper-localized view of regeneration through the examination of community-based energy projects in Germany.
 They explain how we can begin to repair the lost connection with nature by imbricating the human and the technical with the natural.

-Managing the Paradoxes of Place to Foster Regeneration

-Drawing on a 6-year inductive study in Fogo Island, Canada, Slawinski et al. (2021) explore regeneration in a community devastated by the collapse of the North Atlantic cod fishery.
+Managing the Paradoxes of Place to Foster Regeneration.
+Drawing on a six-year inductive study in Fogo Island, Canada, Slawinski, Winsor, Mazutis, Schouten and Smith explore regeneration in a community devastated by the collapse of the North Atlantic cod fishery.
 They identify several place-based tensions and discovered that regeneration depends on how organizations respond to these tensions paradoxically.

 Strategizing Nature in Cross-Sector Partnerships: Can Plantation Revitalization Enable Living Wages?

-Van Hille et al.1 (2021) explain how transformative cross-sector partnerships revitalize tea plantations in Africa by reimagining temporal tensions as opportunities for ecosystem co-evolution.
+Van Hille, De Bakker, Groenewgen and Ferguson (2021) explain how transformative cross-sector partnerships revitalize tea plantations in Africa by reimagining temporal tensions as opportunities for ecosystem co-evolution.

-"Nature Cannot Be Fooled": A Dual-Equilibrium Simulation of Climate Change

-In this essay, Sunny (2021) invites us to integrate the natural environment into management theories so that we can address the problem of global climate change.
+"Nature Cannot Be Fooled": A Dual-Equilibrium Simulation of Climate Change.
+In this essay, Sunny invites us to integrate the natural environment into management theories so that we can address the problem of global climate change.
 He uses a novel simulation to show how the laws of thermodynamics can work alongside market economics to address today's pressing issues.

-Winds of Change: A Neo-Design Approach to the Regeneration of Regions regeneration of regions contribute to social well-being at a variety of scales.
+Winds of Change: A Neo-Design Approach to the Regeneration of Regions.
+In the closing invited editorial, Garud, Gehman and Karnøe offer a historical perspective on generation by reenacting the dynamics associated with regions and how the emergence, decline, and regeneration of regions contribute to social well-being at a variety of scales.
 They elaborate on three mechanisms of regional regeneration: repurposing, experimentation, and collective learning.